How to Connect MCP Servers to Any AI Client — Claude, Cursor, VS Code, Windsurf, ChatGPT, and More

 Claude Code (Terminal)

-claude mcp add --transport sse github "https://edge.vinkius.com/YOUR_VINKIUS_TOKEN/github-mcp"
+claude mcp add --transport sse repository "https://edge.vinkius.com/YOUR_VINKIUS_TOKrepository-mcp"

-# Inside a Claude Code session:
+# Within an active Claude Code session:

 /mcp